theDierickxLab/theDierickxLab/index.md

 {% include section.html %}

-We are looking for passionate people to join our team!
-Experience with animal models, cell culture and/or bioinformatic analysis of next-gen data (e.g. single nuclei RNA-seq/ATAC-seq/Cut&Run) would be a great plus.
+<span style="color: green;">We are looking for passionate people to join our team!
+Experience with animal models, cell culture and/or bioinformatic analysis of next-gen data (e.g. single nuclei RNA-seq/ATAC-seq/Cut&Run) would be a great plus.</span>

 {:.center}
 {% include section.html %}